-It has a bottom plate that is hold in place by a few screws, so access to the components is easy.
-But there is a metal bracket on the underside that needs removing if you need to measure the main power capacitors.
+It has a bottom plate that is held in place by a few screws, so access to the components is easy.
+But to get to the main power capacitors, there is a metal bracket on the underside that needs removing.
 The bracket is held down by screws from the upper side and the front and the rear.
-After that is removed, it’s easy to start measuring.
+It’s easy to start measuring once you remove it.

 A Humming NAD 3020B

-The hum had a low frequency, so my guess was that the main power capacitors was dried out.
+The hum had a low frequency, so I guessed that the main power capacitors were dried out.
 If that happens, the power supply can’t filter the ripple from the bridge rectifier, giving the amp a low hum.

-By the way, the DER EE DE-5000 is exactly the same meter as the company IET Labs sells.
+By the way, the DER EE DE-5000 is the same meter as the company IET Labs sells.
 But they will empty your wallet by taking three times the price for the same meter.
-Brand name and all…
+Brand name and all.

 Time To Turn Shopaholic

 So time to go through the schematic and check all the capacitors I needed.
 A long list emerged.
-I choose to use only high quality components, so the amplifier would last at least for thirty more years, if not longer.
+I choose to use only high-quality components so that the amplifier would last at least for thirty more years, if not longer.
 So only Panasonic FM, Nichicon and Nippon Chemi-Con capacitors for electrolytic capacitors and Wima for smaller caps.
 I opted to replace some of the smaller caps in the signal path with Wima capacitors.
 I also increased the capacitance and voltage rating on the main power supply caps.
-Instead of the 85˚C ratings of the old ones was replaced with 105˚C rated ones.
+Instead of the 85 Cº grades of the old ones was replaced with 105 Cº rated ones.
 So the amplifier should be able to take a lot of abuse.

 Making Life Easier

 The NAD 3020B schematic and the repair manual I got for the amplifier was scanned ones I found on the internet.
-Unfortunately the repair manual which shows where all the components are was not very well scanned, so I had to constantly flip the amplifier over to see where the components where.
-But I gave up and took a photo of the upper side and the lover side and used Photoshop, lining up the images and turning down the transparency of one of the layers, giving me a good image of the placements of the components.
+The scanned quality was terrible, so I had to continually flip the amp over to see where the components where.
+But I gave up and took a photo of the upper side and the lower side and used Photoshop, lining up the images and turning down the transparency of one of the layers, giving me a good picture of the placements of the components.
 Click on the image for an enlargement.

 Yes, I admit, I love to get quality components.
 Getting a big bag of quality capacitors delivered by my friendly DHL courier makes me smile.
 Call me a nerd.

-Fortunately I bought a cheap Chinese vacuum desoldering station a couple of months ago, so replacing the capacitors was very easy.
-The NAD 3020B model is famous for having very sensitive copper planes on the PCB, which lifts easily, but I had no problem when using the desoldering station.
+Fortunately, I bought a cheap but good Chinese vacuum desoldering station a couple of months ago, so replacing the capacitors was very easy.
+The NAD 3020B model is famous for having very sensitive copper planes on the PCB, which lifts quickly, but I had no problem when using the desoldering station.

 So Was It Worth It?

-After measuring the transistors to make sure they where in good shape and adjusting the bias, I powered up the amplifier after connecting a pair of home built speakers and the hum was gone.
+After measuring the transistors to make sure they were in good shape and adjusting the bias, I powered up the amplifier after connecting a pair of home built speakers, and the hum was gone.
 And it sounded good!
-Really good!
+Good!
 I spent a couple of hours just leaning back, enjoying the music.
 Success!

-I went over to my friends apartment and we first listened to his newly bought Onkyo A-9010 amplifier connected to a pair of Bang & Olufsen speakers with a matching subwoofer.
+I went over to my friend’s apartment, and we first listened to his newly bought Onkyo A-9010 amplifier connected to a pair of Bang & Olufsen speakers with a matching subwoofer.
 It sounded ok, but a bit recessed midrange.
-Time to connect the NAD 3020B.
-We tried CD first and it sounded much better!
-I couldn’t try out the RIAA-stage beforehand because of a broken vinyl player, but to my relief it worked and sounded perfect.
+Time to hook up the NAD 3020B.
+We tried CD first, and sound quality was much better!
+I couldn’t try out the RIAA-stage beforehand because of a broken vinyl player, but to my relief, it worked perfectly.
 So we spent a couple of hours enjoying the music and drinking a lot of wine.